 Library to read data from the BMW Connected Drive portal

-This is a simple library to query and control the status of your BMW from the connected drive portal.
+This is a simple library to query and control the status of your BMW or Mini vehicle from the ConnectedDrive portal.

-This works with BMW vehicles with a ConnectedDrive account.
-So far it is tested on vehicles with a ‘NBTEvo’, ‘EntryEvo’, ‘NBT’, or ‘EntryNav’ navigation system.
+This works with BMW (and Mini) vehicles with a ConnectedDrive account.
+So far it is tested on vehicles with a ‘MGU’, ‘NBTEvo’, ‘EntryEvo’, ‘NBT’, or ‘EntryNav’ navigation system.
 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).

 Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
 So the experience with the library will certaily vary across the different vehicle models.

 If some features do not work for your vehicle, we would need the data returned form the server to analyse this and potentially extend the code.
 Different models and head unit generations lead to different responses from the server.

 If you want to contribute your data, perform the following steps:

 # get the latest version of the library pip3 install --upgrade bimmer_connected # run the fingerprint function bimmerconnected fingerprint <username> <password> <region>

 This will create a set of log files in the “vehicle_fingerprint” folder.
 Before sending the data to anyone please check for any personal data such as dealer name or country.

 The following attributes are by default replaced with anonymized values:

 vin(Vehicle Identification Number)